rafadaguiar/checking-account/README.md

 ### Heroku deployment

-The application is already deployed on heroku at [purple-banker](https://purple-banker.herokuapp.com), so you can point your test application directly to this url.
+The application is already deployed on heroku at [purple-banker](https://purple-banker.herokuapp.com), so you can easily play with it.
 Keep in mind that the server will have a cold start.

 ### Local deployment
 You can also deploy this application locally by using the following commands: